ggirelli/radiantkit/CONTRIBUTING.md

 ## How to submit a contribution

 To process code change, we follow the [Github Flow](https://guides.github.com/introduction/flow/index.html).
-All code changes to our `master` branch happen through pull requests from the `dev` branch.
+All code changes to our `main` branch happen through pull requests from the `dev` branch.
 We actively welcome your pull requests to the `dev` branch!

 ## How to report a bug